BonnierNews/flappy-wasp-game/README.md

 }
 ```

+- Open browser.
+Check that we get a "game over" screen when hitting a pipe.

 ---

 ## 5.4. **Start a new game**

 - Go to function startGame().
-- To start a new game we have to add some code in the startGame() function.
+- To start a new game we have to add some code in the startGame() function that will reset all values we have used.

 **`index.js`**
 ```js